Mintbase/Grants-Program/applications/lip_payments.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**
-Web3 Foundation Website, the Substrate Builder's Program, as well as a networking meeting with the Acala team.
+Mintbase Website, the Substrate Builder's Program, as well as a networking meeting with the Acala team.

 **Previous Funding and Support**